blog Details

 ◾ Coal mill vibration from excessive fines

-Plants that run on low-grade fuel often replace parts more frequently.
+Plants operating on low-grade fuel replace components more frequently.
 This is not operational complexity.
-It is unnecessary wear created by poor fuel selection.
+It is avoidable wear driven by poor procurement choices.

 Production losses are more expensive than coal

-Imagine a 100 MW boiler tripping in peak hours.
-Or a cement kiln shutting down mid-batch.
-Or a sponge iron plant losing metallization due to temperature drops.
-These failures do not just affect equipment.
-They interrupt deliveries, delay orders and hurt credibility with customers.
+Consider a 100 MW boiler tripping during peak demand.
+A cement kiln shutting down mid-batch.
+A sponge iron plant losing metallization due to falling temperatures.
+These failures extend beyond equipment damage.
+They delay deliveries, disrupt contracts and weaken customer trust.

 ◾ Unplanned overtime